 What are the symptoms of a labral tear?

-Most patients complain of pain in the groin, but pain may also radiate to your lower back, buttock or knees.
-The pain is often made worse with activity (including sports) and in positions where the ball and socket impinge such as: sitting in low chairs, getting up from chairs, climbing stairs, driving and putting on shoes and socks.
+Most patients complain of pain in the groin, but pain may also radiate to your lower back, buttocks or knees.
+The pain is often made worse with activity (including sports) and in positions where the ball and socket impinge, such as sitting in low chairs, getting up from chairs, climbing stairs, driving and putting on shoes and socks.

 Some patients also have mechanical symptoms of ‘clunking’ and ‘clicking’ in the hip.